John-Dag/BigCommerce-Test/README.md

 # Cornerstone BigCommerce Test

 Please see the initial commit for all changes.
 Also, see below for notes regarding the implementation.
+I noticed the server was returning a 503 Service Unavailable error when trying to create a cart via the API.
+One way around this is to add the item to the cart via the "Add Cart" via the product card, and then test the "Add All To Cart" functionality.

 Notes:
 1. CSS was included in the category.html file.
 Normally, I'd include this in a style sheet.